 1 January – pizza dagen

 We start the year with an international theme day.
 Did you know that on January 1st it is international pizza day?
 A theme day that the Swedes are happy to participate in.
-In Sweden they serve a typical colza salad with a dressing with the pizza.
-I myself am absolutely not a fan of this side dish but please do not tell my Swedish friends ?
+In Sweden they serve a typical colza salad with a dressing as a side dish or on top of the pizza.
+I myself am absolutely no fan of this side dish but please don’t tell my Swedish friends ?

 January 12 – marsipanens dag